EDUCBA

 Dashboard in Excel 1-4

 Step 4: You can see different rules available.
 Choose the one with the name “Format all cells based on their values” as a rule (It is selected by default as it is the first rule in the list).
-Then, under Edit the Rule Description: change the minimum and maximum values as shown in the screenshot below and also change the bar colors under Bar Appearance.
+Then, under Edit the Rule Description: change the minimum and maximum values as shown in the screenshot below and the bar colors under Bar Appearance.

 Dashboard in Excel 1-5